 New initiatives, projects, or efforts should be evaluated using the agency strategic plan.
+New policies, such as performance management, should be incorporated into strategic plans.
 Every new activity should relate back to the strategic plan, be deliberate, and advance agency goals.